Aweptimum/Strike/README.md

 ```

 ### Querying Shapes
+Under the hood, Strike's `Shape` class uses a Transform object, so directly accessing coordinates won't give expected values.
+Relevant getters return transformed coordinates, such as `getVertex`, so definitely use them.

 ```lua
 shape:getArea()		-- Returns the area of the shape shape:getCentroid()	-- Returns the centroid of the shape as a table {x = x, y = y}